Ian-03/C/Homework/PIA/README.md

 ## References

-This links go to musical theory info
+This links go to musical theory info that I used to created the program with some knowledge that i already had (there's no code in the links)

 https://zuerichgitarrenunterricht.ch/en/constructing-major-scales/#:~:text=The%20formula%20for%20creating%20a,whole%2C%20whole%2C%20half.”&text=half%3A%20b%20to%20c%20–%20Note,notes%20repeat%20over%20and%20over.